fhiso/website/README.md

 8. Upload an .htaccess file on the main server (`http://fhiso.org/`).
 9. Upload PDF versions of governance documents to `/files/governance/` on the main server.
-10. Upload an HTML version of the bylaws to the main server via the WordPress API.
+10. Upload an HTML version of the bylaws and annual report to the main server via the WordPress API.